klaxalk/light/DOCUMENTATION.md

 In the sourcefile, you need to implement the 6 methods.
 Make sure to return `true` on success and `false` on failure.
 If you do not actually implement a function (for example `impl_foo_command`), just return `true`.

 The job of the enumerator is to identify/enumerate a bunch of different devices (or just one, or even zero if it doesnt find any).
 You are also responsible to create the device targets for them (i.e, the things that you actually write to on the device).
-You do this by setting the devices and targets up in `impl_foo_init` and to free these in `impl_foo_free`.
-The enumerator (this code) owns the memory of the devices and targets, and thus is in charge of allocating and freeing it.
+You do this by setting the devices and targets up in `impl_foo_init`.
+You are not required to do anything in `impl_foo_free`, any allocated memory will be automatically free'd by light, including device/target data that you allocate yourself.
+You may use `impl_foo_free` to free resources you allocate outside of the light API.

 ```c